AnthonyMaret/project13/README.md

 | elk           | Yes                 | 98.31.39.159         |
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it keeps the process simple to understand, it's repeatable, and takes less time than configuring manually.
 - What is the main advantage of automating configuration with Ansible?
-- Answer:
+- Answer: There are a couple of advantages of using automated configuration with Ansible.
+The main advantage I would say, would either be time or troubleshooting ease.
+Using automatic configuration instead of doing the work manually saves much needed time.
+Secondly, using the same static automatic configuration means that if there is ever troubleshooting that needs done, you only have to look at a single configuration, instead of multiple manual configurations.

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.
--
+- Installed docker.io, python3, and the docker pip3 module
--
+- Increased the system's virtual memory, and then configured it to use the extra memory
--
+- Luanched the docker elk container, and configured it so that it ran on the ports 5601,9200 and 5044
--
+- Enabled docker to start on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.